-HOR 245 - Survey of Greenhouse Operations (1) Prerequisite: Instructor consent
+HOR 245 - Survey of Greenhouse Operations (1)

 This course is designed to acquaint the student with the many and varied career opportunities available in the greenhouse industry.
-The student will visit several individual greenhouse businesses or enterprises representing different market levels, and be an intern for one day.
+The student will visit several individual greenhouse businesses or enterprises representing different market levels.
 Instruction will be given at each stop by the business owner/manager with regards to the specific operation and management of that operation.
 Two hours lab a week.